dtcenter/METplus/README.md

 [![Docs](https://img.shields.io/badge/Documentation-latest-brightgreen.svg)](https://metplus.readthedocs.io)

 Welcome to the METplus GitHub repository hosted to the community through the Developmental Testbed Center (DTC).
+Test

 METplus is a Python scripting infrastructure around the MET verification tools (and eventually METViewer, a tool used for plotting MET output verification statistics).